Feel Like Makin' Love (Roberta Flack song)

 "Feel Like Makin' Love" is a song composed by singer-songwriter and producer Eugene McDaniels, and recorded originally by soul singer-songwriter Roberta Flack.
 The lyrics describe times that the singer feels romantic, including "watching winter turn to spring" and "holding hands by candlelight."
 The song peaked atop the singles chart in Canada and the U.S. Billboard Hot 100.
-It receive three Grammy Award nominations for Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.
+It received three Grammy Award nominations for Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.

-"Feel Like Makin' Love" has been covered by various R&B and jazz artists including D’Angelo, Roy Ayers, Gladys Knight & the Pips, Lou Rawls, Isaac Hayes, George Benson, Shirley Bassey, Jeffrey Osborne, Larry Coryell, Johnny Mathis.
+"Feel Like Makin' Love" has been covered by various R&B and jazz artists including D’Angelo, Roy Ayers, Gladys Knight & the Pips, Lou Rawls, Isaac Hayes, George Benson, Shirley Bassey, Jeffrey Osborne, Larry Coryell, Johnny Mathis, Marlena Shaw.

 Reception

 Released nine months before the album of the same title, the song scored a week at number 1 on the Billboard Hot 100 singles chart.
 It was Flack's third #1 single, making her the first female vocalist since 1940 to top the chart in three consecutive years.
 "Feel Like Makin' Love" also had five weeks at #1 on the Hot Soul Singles chart. and two weeks at #1 on the Adult Contemporary charts of both Canada and the U.S. Flack co-produced the record under the pseudonym Rubina Flake, with Eugene McDaniels.
 It went on to receive three Grammy nominations for Flack: Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.

 Upon the single release, Record World said that it "isn't as poetic as 'Killing Me Softly,' but what Roberta brings to it will make this her biggest record since."